thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 ### Legal Concerns
 - There are non-trivial legal concerns around contamination of code when using LLMs.
 See for example, [this recent study](https://arxiv.org/html/2408.02487v1), which demonstrates that LLM-generated code can violate copyright restrictions in a significant number of cases.
 - A cornerstone of the Thousand Brains Project is its open source nature, and this motivates our use of an MIT licence when we distribute our code.
-However, the inadvertent integration of copyright-protected code into `thousandbrainsproject/tbp.monty` could jeopardize this approach, disrupting any distributions of the platform.
+However, the inadvertent integration of copyright-protected code into `thousandbrainsproject/tbp.monty` could jeopardize the ability to make the code open-source, disrupting any distributions of the platform.

 ### Take-Aways